Risk Factors And Symptoms Of Schizophrenia In Elderly Adults

-Understanding schizophrenia and aging
+Understanding late-onset schizophrenia and its risk factors

 This condition can pose unique challenges when it appears in an older population.
 Symptoms can be complex, and sometimes, they might be confused with signs of other health conditions affecting aging adults, such as dementia.
 Getting a clear diagnosis may help individuals receive the proper support.